csriq/qubes-os-usage/qubes-backups.md

 Advantages:
 * back up and restore your whole system
 * migrate between two physical machines
-* restory by any GNU/Linux system
+* restore by any GNU/Linux system

 Disadvantages:
 * no incremental backups